Changes to the NHS Pension Scheme

 Others were limited in how they could access their pensions without incurring a charge.

-In 2023, a number of retirement flexibilities (particularly for members of the 1995 section of the scheme) were therefore introduced.
+Since then, a number of retirement flexibilities (particularly for members of the 1995 section of the scheme) were introduced.
 These give greater leeway on how doctors take their pension benefits, helping members access their pension while continuing to work in the NHS.

 The key changes were: